GlodoUK/odoo-scaffolding/README.md

 See [Developer Environment Setup](guides/dev_setup.md).

-## Using this project to create or update a new Odoo project
+## Using this project to create or interact with an Odoo project

 See [Using copier](guides/using_copier.md).

-You only need to use copier when setting up or creating a new project.
-You will most likely be using a project already using this template.

 # Credits